Terrafugia’s vision for TF-X

 Terrafugia Inc. is excited to announce a significant milestone in the TF-X™ development program: the FAA has authorized Terrafugia to operate small Unmanned Aircraft Systems (sUAS) in the TF-X™ configuration for research and development (R&D) purposes.
-The TF-X™, Terrafugia’s vision for the future of personal transportation, is a four-seat, hybrid electric, semi-autonomous, vertical takeoff and landing (VTOL) flying car.
-As the TF-X™ program is currently in the early stages of development, extensive sub-scale flight testing of sUAS, along with wind tunnel testing and aerodynamic simulation, are key to refining the vehicle’s design.
+The TF-X™, Terrafugia’s vision for the future of personal transportation, is a four-seat, hybrid electric, semi-autonomous, vertical takeoff, and landing (VTOL) flying car.
+As the TF-X™ program is currently in the early stages of development, extensive sub-scale flight testing of sUAS, along with wind tunnel testing and aerodynamic simulation, is key to refining the vehicle’s design.

 Specifically, the FAA exemption will allow Terrafugia to test the hovering capabilities of a one-tenth scale TF-X™ vehicle and gather flight characteristics data that will drive future design choices.
-Because of the unconventional configuration of the TF-X™, it is vital to achieve sustained, stabilized hovering with smaller models before developing a full-size TF-X™ prototype.
+Because of the unconventional configuration of the TF-X™, it is vital to achieving sustained, stabilized hovering with smaller models before developing a full-size TF-X™ prototype.
 Testing of the sUAS vehicles will be conducted by Terrafugia’s experienced flight test team in partnership and communication with all relevant authorities.

 An exemption from the FAA was necessary to conduct commercial research and development work with an sUAS and allows Terrafugia to operate the TF-X™ scale prototypes in compliance with all airspace and other applicable regulations, up to an altitude of 400 feet and at speeds under 100 mph.

 Today, Terrafugia engineers are building the TF-X™ sUAS and preparing the detailed test plans that will be used for their operation.